• Recipes

 • ¼ cup unsweetened coconut flakes

-• 3½ tbsp sweetener of choice: use erythritol sweetener for low carb or other low carb granular sweetener equivalent or for paleo use coconut sugar.
+• 3½ tablespoon sweetener of choice: use low carb sweetener for low carb or other low carb granular sweetener equivalent or for paleo use coconut sugar.

-• 2 tbsp almond butter or peanut butter
+• 2 tablespoon almond butter or peanut butter

 • 1 egg